top of page

 (YouTube)

-This was produced and edited by an unknown member of the news department featuring clips from "Sunrise Today" with Tamara Gibbs, Jennifer Broeker and Doug Quick with anchor sub, Dave Ferguson.
+This was produced and edited by an unknown member of the news department, featuring clips from "Sunrise Today" with Tamara Gibbs, Jennifer Broeker, and Doug Quick with anchor sub Dave Ferguson.
 They come from the years 1998-2002.

 (YouTube)

-me and longtime weathercaster Keith Page.
-Watch for the NBC promos which aired during the newscast and for other WICD news personalities at the time.
+This is a Noon Newscast from November 29, 2000, anchored by me and longtime weathercaster Keith Page.
+Watch for the NBC promos that aired during the newscast and for other WICD news personalities at the time.

 (YouTube)